Are you worried about your memory and/or thinking skills?

 Are you supporting someone living with dementia?

-Visit the ‘Dementia Hub’ in the Swansea Quadrant Shopping centre (entrance by the bus station).
-Please use The hub is staffed by volunteers who can provide you with local support and information to help meet your and your loved one’s needs.
+Visit the ‘Dementia Hwb’ in the Swansea Quadrant Shopping centre (entrance by the bus station) or the Aberafan Shopping Centre, as well as many Mobile Hwb locations.
+The Dementia Hwb is staffed by volunteers who can provide you with local support and information to help meet your and your loved one’s needs.

 Local Support Services